 What is a Bladder Infection or Urinary Tract Infection (UTI)?

 A bladder infection, urinary tract infection (UTI), or cystitis means bladder inflammation.
 A one-off infection is certainly nothing to worry about.
-But, if you have one or more bladder infections yearly, you want to be more proactive about preventing them.
-Also, you want to treat the root cause as to why you are susceptible to them.
+If you have one or more bladder infections yearly, you want to be proactive about preventing them and treating the root cause of your susceptibility to them.
 Antibiotic use sets you up for more significant problems like antibiotic-resistant bacteria and gut and immune system problems.
 Bladder infections are common in pregnant and elderly women.
 They also happen after a period of frequent intercourse, also called Honeymoon Cystitis.
 Emptying the bladder immediately after intercourse will sometimes help prevent this type of urinary tract infection.

 What are the Symptoms of a Bladder Infection or Urinary Tract Infection?